roaddan/dir-00-64tass-src/mynotes/README.md

 ---------------------
 It is possible to generate the BASIC memory code to ease the execution of an assembly language program.

-To do this you must place a header at the very beginning of your code at address $0800 (2048) that should look as follow ...
+To do this you must place a header at the very beginning of your code and make shure that it will be locates at address $0800 (2048).

+The header should look as follow ...

           ;----------------------------------------------------------------
           ; BASIC header to generate the "SYS 2061" visible by the BASIC ; 2.0 "LIST" command.